 Fire safety may not be top-of-mind in an office environment, but it should be.
 Office managers, safety supervisors or terminal managers within an organisation should take extra care to ensure worker safety and protect the security of the office environment.
+Making sure there are efficient fire safety notices placed around the building, enough fire extinguishers, and no fire hazards on the premises are the bare minimum effort any managers should be making to keep employees safe.
 However, fire safety and making your office more fire safe is everyone’s responsibility.

 Ultimately, no one likes to think too much about the possibility of their property being affected by a fire.
 That being said it is no secret that fires can have disastrous consequences.
 Moreover, in the immediate aftermath of a fire, it is important that you act quickly and assess any fire damage as soon as possible.